 Have a qualified electrician install a transfer switch.
 The transfer switch breaks the path of electricity between the power lines and your main electrical panel.
 (Want to know your transfer switch options?
 Click here for an example.)
 This is the best way to protect you, your neighbors and repair crews from ‘back feed.’
 Back feed occurs when an improperly connected generator begins feeding electricity “back” through the power lines.
 This can seriously injure anyone near lines, especially crews working to restore power.

 Safety for the operators and users of a generating system in the home and utility crews cannot be over-emphasized.
-A qualified electrician should be consulted to ensure proper installation and electrical grounding requirements, circuit overload protections and local codes are met.
+A qualified electrician should be consulted to ensure proper installation and that electrical grounding requirements, circuit overload protections and local codes are met.